pingcap/docs-cn/command-line-flags-for-tidb-configuration.md

 ## `--path`

-- The path to the data directory for local storage engine like "mocktikv"
+- The path to the data directory for local storage engine like "unistore"
-- For `--store = tikv`, you must specify the path; for `--store = mocktikv`, the default value is used if you do not specify the path.
+- For `--store = tikv`, you must specify the path; for `--store = unistore`, the default value is used if you do not specify the path.
 - For the distributed storage engine like TiKV, `--path` specifies the actual PD address.
 Assuming that you deploy the PD server on 192.168.100.113:2379, 192.168.100.114:2379 and 192.168.100.115:2379, the value of `--path` is "192.168.100.113:2379, 192.168.100.114:2379, 192.168.100.115:2379".
 - Default: "/tmp/tidb"
-- You can use `tidb-server --store=mocktikv --path=""` to enable a pure in-memory TiDB.
+- You can use `tidb-server --store=unistore --path=""` to enable a pure in-memory TiDB.

 ## `--tmp-storage-path`